javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/2-check-syntax/solution.md

 (user.go)() // error!
 ```

-The error message in most browsers does not give understanding what went wrong.
+The error message in most browsers does not give us much of a clue about what went wrong.

 **The error appears because a semicolon is missing after `user = {...}`.**